zeldatran87/secured-finance-docs/basics/README.md

 [![badge](https://img.shields.io/badge/submit%20for-HackFS-blue)](https://hack.ethglobal.co/showcase/secured-finance-recTkx6c1RDoLeaQm)

 Secured Finance is an institutional-grade financial transaction platform with automatic collateral management and mark-to-market mechanisms.
-We designed a protocol from [40-years](https://en.wikipedia.org/wiki/Swap_(finance)#History) of the financial industry that manages [558 trilions of dollars of OTC (i.e. peer-to-peer) derivative transactions](https://stats.bis.org/statx/srs/table/d5.1) and made the interbank market system open to the public.
-With this protocol, we built scalable, flexible, decentralized peer-to-peer banking business for crypto assets.
+We designed a protocol replicating [40-years](https://en.wikipedia.org/wiki/Swap_(finance)#History) of an industry-standard that manages [558 trillions of dollars of OTC (i.e., peer-to-peer) derivative transactions](https://stats.bis.org/statx/srs/table/d5.1) and made the interbank market system open to the public.
+With this protocol, we provide scalable, interoperable, decentralized, peer-to-peer banking business for crypto assets.

-This directory has diagrams to explain how each player, network, and smart contracts interact with each other.
-The interaction is designed using FSM (Finite State Machine); therefore, it is a key to look at state transisions for loans and collateral contracts.
+This directory has diagrams to explain how each player, network, and smart contracts interact.
+The interaction is designed using FSM (Finite State Machine); therefore, it is key to look at state transitions for loans and collateral contracts.
 This document aims to help understand how those states change along with a whole lifecycle of a loan transaction.

 ## Players

 - Market Maker
-  - Users using the Secured Finance web app, and propose their borrow/lend interest rates to market takers.
-To start market making, user have to collateralize ETH (20% of loan amount) to the Collateral smart contract.
+  - Users using the Secured Finance web app and propose their borrow/lend interest rates to market takers.
+To start market-making, users have to collateralize ETH (20% of the loan amount) to the Collateral smart contract.
+- Market Taker
+  - Users who see the market maker's proposal and take a deal.
+In a loan deal, they will be borrowers or lenders.
+To make a lending deal to borrow money, they have to collateralize ETH (150% of the loan amount) to the Collateral smart contract.
 - [Market.sol](https://github.com/Secured-Finance/smart-contracts/blob/master/contracts/Market.sol)
-  - A smart contract to gather all market information.
-It works like a database.
+  - Smart contracts to gather market information (MoneyMarket, FX).
+It works like an on-chain database.
 - [Collateral.sol](https://github.com/Secured-Finance/smart-contracts/blob/master/contracts/Collateral.sol)
-  - A smart contract that collets ETH as collateral and manages the control of the funds' ownership based on its state (`EMPTY`, `AVAILABLE`, `IN_USE`, `MARGIN_CALL`, `LIQUIDATION_IN_PROGRESS`, `LIQUIDATION`).
+  - A smart contract that takes ETH as collateral and manages the funds' ownership based on its state (`EMPTY`, `AVAILABLE`, `IN_USE`, `MARGIN_CALL`, `LIQUIDATION_IN_PROGRESS`, `LIQUIDATION`).
 For FIL as collateral, we keep txHash and let the user's counterparty confirm the FIL balance manually.
 - [Loan.sol](https://github.com/Secured-Finance/smart-contracts/blob/master/contracts/Loan.sol)
   - It is a smart contract that stores all the loans to manage schedules for coupon payments, calculate PV (present value), and control its state (`REGISTERED`, `WORKING`, `DUE`, `PAST_DUE`, `CLOSED`, `TERMINATED`).
+- Filecoin Network
+  - The Filecoin network to send/receive and verify the balance of FIL custody accounts.
 - Scheduler
   - It uses web3js pub-sub to catch a new blockhead as a clock-tick.
-Each tick kicks batch operations such as market updates, re-evaluate PV of all financial products for a margin call.
+Each tick kicks batch operations such as market updates and re-evaluates all financial products' PV for a margin call.
-- Filecoin Network
-  - The Filecoin network to send/receive and verify the balance of FIL custody accounts.
-- Market Taker
-  - Users who see the market maker's proposal and take a deal.
-In a loan deal, they will be borrowers or lenders.
-To make a lending deal to borrow money, they have to collateralize ETH to the Collateral smart contract.

 ## The Lifecycle of Loans